awesome-schedule/plannable/docs/Backend Specification.md

 ## Authorization

-The authorization process of plannable follows the authorization code flow (without PKCE) of the OAuth 2.0 standard.
+The authorization process of plannable follows the authorization code flow with PKCE of the OAuth 2.0 standard.
 Appropriate information should be filled into config.ts.

 The backend should provide an endpoint (`backend.code`) for getting an authorization code.
 The request to this endpoint will a HTTP GET containing the following information: